Software Project Management and the Art of Budgeting

 Your staff is not talking to each other enough or your client is not talking to you.

-- Your team members do not like each other and avoid talking.
+- Your team members do not like each other and avoid communicating.

 - Some aspects of the project are unknown and you do not have access to the information.